DexterHuang/CyberCodeOnline/mobile-tutorial/faq.md

 ### Does this game have PvP?
 No. PvP is not currently available in the game.

+### What are caches and what should I do with them?
+Caches are like lootboxes, except you don't pay for them.
+They contain random weapons and armor.
+You can use them to craft your equipment.

+# What is BitCoin (BTC) and how do I redeem it?
+BitCoin (BTC) is just the game's currency, so the Bitcoin here isn't the same as the one from the real world.

+However, if you want to support the game, you can [buy me a coffee](https://www.buymeacoffee.com/cybercodeonline) or buy a [Patreon](https://www.patreon.com/cybercodeonline) monthly subscription.

+### How do I get more Bitcoins?
+You can get more by mining 'Hash Processors' (that drops from dungeons) at the [Job Hub].
+You can also get Bitcoins by selling caches, gear, crafting itmes and other types of items in the Player Market.

 ### What are Transmitters?
 They are special items that can be bought only with Units (premium currency).
 The only exception is with the normal afk transmitter that drops from dungeons and can reduce the afk time only to 5%.
 They have a global effect meaning that once activated all players on the server benefits their effects.
 Their effects can range from reducing the time on an afk job or activity to increased BTC gain.

-### How do I redeem my BitCoins?
-BitCoin is just the game's currency, so the Bitcoin (BTC) here isn't the same as the one from the real world.

-However, if you want to support the game, you can [buy me a coffee](https://www.buymeacoffee.com/cybercodeonline) or buy a [Patreon](https://www.patreon.com/cybercodeonline) monthly subscription.

-### How do I get more Bitcoins?
-You can get more by mining 'Hash Processors' (that drops from dungeons) at the [Job Hub].
-You can also get Bitcoins by selling caches, gear, crafting itmes and other types of items in the Player Market.

 ### Where is the Player Market?
 When your character reaches level 5 the player market will be unlocked.
 It will show up in the 'Central Hub'.